Three Types of Non-Fermi-Liquid Fixed Point for a Triplet Quantum Impurity in a Cubic Metal: Construction

 \subsection{Exchange couplings with only cubic symmetry}

-The construction of the cubic exchange couplings proceeds the same way as in Subsec.\ \ref{subsec:SpherSym}, with the only difference that the spherical tensor product decompositions and the spherical Clebsch--Gordan coefficients are replaced by the cubic ones.
-In case of a $\Gamma_4$ triplet impurity ground state, we can form four cubic, irreducible tensor operators from the ket and bra states according to the cubic decomposition rule \cite{Koster63}: $\Gamma_4\otimes\Gamma_4=\Gamma_1\oplus\Gamma_3\oplus\Gamma_4\oplus\Gamma_5$.
+The construction of the cubic exchange couplings proceeds the same way as in Subsec.\ \ref{subsec:SpherSym}, with the difference that the spherical tensor product decompositions and the spherical Clebsch--Gordan coefficients are replaced by the cubic ones.
+For a $\Gamma_4$ triplet impurity ground state, we can form four cubic, irreducible tensor operators from the ket and bra states according to the cubic decomposition rule \cite{Koster63}: $\Gamma_4\otimes\Gamma_4=\Gamma_1\oplus\Gamma_3\oplus\Gamma_4\oplus\Gamma_5$.
 We now make a rotation, and write the $\Gamma_4$ basis states as (c.f.\ Eq.\ \eqref{eq:spin1multiplet}) \bea \left(

 \right)\,, \quad \left(